skoshy/YouTubeHideChatByDefaultUserscript/README.md

 ## Known issues

-- ~~When navigating to another live-stream from a currently playing one, the newly loaded live stream may not have its chat hidden by default (if the page soft-navigating)~~ should be solved with 0.5.0
+- When navigating to another live-stream from a currently playing one, the newly loaded live stream may not have its chat hidden by default (if the page soft-navigating) (as of 0.7.1)

 ## Changelog

+### 0.7.1

+- Fix bugs with new YouTube layout.
+Hasn't been tested with our languages other than English.

 ### 0.6.0